Research Unit Sustainability and Climate Policy

 The Research Unit Sustainability and Climate Policy has done a lot of research on the normative grounds of sustainability - respectively on the theoretical basis of both ethics and law.
 The most informative is the big German volume "Theorie der Nachhaltigkeit", but there is also a number of English papers.
 See, among other papers, here.

-For a couple of years, the Research Unit Sustainability and Climate Policy is working on questions of land-use, e.g. with regard to climate change, bioenergy, resource scarcity, and phosphorus.
+For a couple of years, the Research Unit Sustainability and Climate Policy is working on questions of biodiversity and land use, e.g. with regard to climate change, bioenergy, resource scarcity, and phosphorus.
 We show that environmental policy will have to switch to a new strategy: “Technical solutions”, “efficiency” and “command and control” alone will not solve resource problems or quantity problems if at the same time (global) production increases or remains at a constant high level.
+There are issues of rebound effects and sectoral and regional shifting effects, weak targets and/ or execution etc. Instead, concepts for quantity management need to be developed.
+In 2015, several projects on phosphorus started.